obriencw/Woof-Walkers/README.md

   * Updated security for which pages can be accessed by different roles
   * Added ability to grant admin and superadmin privileges.
   * Added additional fields to user registration.

-  **ToDo**
-  * Add custom queries
-  * Add testing
-  * Update CRUD to delete dog and appointment 'onCascade' to avoid foreign key constraint error

   * April 15 (60% done)
     * Added feature that when a user registers a dog, that dog is registered to the current user who is logged in
   * April 14 (55% done)
     * Completed CRUD operations for Appointment
     * All basic CRUD operations completed
     * Started implementing user registration
   * April 13 (35% done)
     * Updated CRUD operations for Appointment but unable to save date and time
   * April 12 (25-30% done)
     * Added Dog model, DogRepository, DogService, and DogServiceImpl
     * Implemented CRUD operations for Dog
     * Created corresponding HTML pages for Dog CRUD
     * Added Appointment model, AppointmentRepository, AppointmentService and AppointmentServiceImpl
     * Implemented CRUD operations for Appointments
     * Created corresponding HTML pages for Appointment CRUD
     * All tables linked with foreign keys
   * April 11 (20% done)
 Today I changed my project from a social media app to a scheduling app that allows users to schedule an appointment to have their dog walked.

 ## User Stories